ruut975/dev-academy-assigment/README.md

 ## 2. Start the server

-Go to server/src/ directory and start the development server by running `node index.js` from the commandline.
+Go to server/ directory and start the development server by running `npm start` from the commandline.

 ## 3. Start the client app